 Installation requires permits and inspections from the Building and Industrial Waste Divisions.
 The following documents and links may be helpful resources if you need to install, correct, or maintain FOG Removal Equipment at your property.

-- City of Escondido Pretreatment Policy establishes standards related FOG removal equipment type, capacity, construction, and installation.
+- City of Escondido Pretreatment Policy establishes standards related to FOG removal equipment type, capacity, construction, and installation.

 - County Department of Environmental Health Grease Trap Policy establishes requirements for the location of grease removal equipment.